 To get the most out of any yoga routine or exercise in general, you should always be focused on developing core strength and engaging the core of the body.

-The boat pose can be used in daily yoga routines to help with just that.
-While it may look easy, the boat pose really activates the core, lower back and hips and as you do this asana more, you will increase the amount of time that you are able to balance and hold the position.
+For example, Boat pose can be used in daily yoga routines to help with just that.
+While it may look easy, the boat pose really activates the core, lower back and hips.
+Surely, while you do this asana more, you will increase the amount of time that you are able to balance and hold the position.

 Paripurna Navasana focuses on strength and balance and is an intermediate level yoga pose.